University of California Marching Band: History

 During the 1971 season, substantial podium time was taken by Assistant Director Robert O. Briggs.
 He was appointed acting director in 1972, and was made director in 1973.

-In the 1970s, the Band's leadership structure was reorganized, a new band constitution written, and sponsorship moved from ASUC to the University.
-In the Spring Quarter of 1973, the all-male band voted to admit women, in the face of Title IX sanctions against the University, which was now the Band's primary funding source.
+In the 1970s, sponsorship moved from the ASUC to the university and a new band constitution was written.
+In the Spring Quarter of 1973, the all-male band voted to admit women, in the face of Title IX sanctions against the university, which was now the Band's primary funding source.
 There were fewer than 10 dissenting votes, against more than 100 votes in favor of admitting women.
 In the Fall 1973 marching season, 23 women marched, together with 120 men.
 Although they rehearsed, marched and performed with the Band beginning in 1973, women were not entirely accepted by the Band's "inner fellowship" until through attrition the dissenting all-male band veterans had rotated out of the Band.
-More recently, the Band's membership has consisted of an even split of men and women, thus successfully broadening and improving the performance repertory possible for the Band's live performances.
+More recently, the Band's membership and leadership has consisted of an even split of men and women, thus successfully breaking any barriers that had previously existed that had prevented women from fully participating in the Cal Band.